 As for the downhill portion of the date, be sure you ski terrain that is suitable for both of you.
 Reducing your ski partner to tears or humiliation is no way to her (or his) heart.
 Ego-pleasing terrain makes you both look and feel best.
 Only if you are both accomplished and eager to tackle the steep gnarly black diamonds should you point your boards to the expert runs to get your hearts pumping in tandem.
 As one Perfect Turn coach at Sugarloaf told me, “Boyfriends who take their girls down terrain they aren’t comfortable skiing should be shot.”
 That is a bit extreme, but I believe it underscores the point.

-Take time to break for hot chocolate (known for its aphrodisiac powers) or a beer.
+Break for sit down lunch, and a cocktail or hot chocolate (known for its aphrodisiac powers) or a beer.
 Make lunch at a sit down mountainside table for two, ideally not the clamoring cafeteria.
-Our Favorite on mountain restaurants.
+Our favorite on mountain restaurants.

 Après ski is essential – think hot toddies and hot tubs.
 Both qualify as excellent post-mountain mood enhancers.
 Sitting by a roaring fire and recounting the day’s highlights is the perfect ending to your outdoor adventure.